TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 You can change the default ports DDEV uses (e.g. port 80 / 443 for Webserver) in `.ddev/config.yaml` before you start it.

+You can watch a video tutorial about setting up TYPO3 with DDEV, or go through steps outlined below.

+.. youtube:: HZVMPoI9SIk

 Setting up the prerequisites
 ============================